MI11435/WickyPack_plus_MImod/README.md

 設定ファイル: `settings.ini`

-## About WickyPack+MImod
-This is a Global Lua modpack scripts reserved for extra functionalities for DankaguLike that's suitable for your gameplay.

 ## Featuring
 + Difficulty: allows viewing difficulty note at bottom right of screen
 + DamageTint: allows visible damage tint to players when they miss notes.